ryancwicks/RTK_GPS_System/LORAArduinoCode/README.md

 int state = radio.begin(915.0, 500.0, 7, 5, 0x34, 20, 10, 0, false);
 ```

 No idea about range yet.
+I could up the output power to +22db max if needed.
+Careful with heat in this situation, it's not clear if the Sparkfun modules use a LDO or buck converter.